 SZEKLERLAND – BRASOV – BRAN – SINAIA– BUCHAREST (5h drive)

-After breakfast you will enjoy a walking tour of Brasov with visit of the old downtown.
+After breakfast, you will enjoy a walking tour of Brasov by visiting of the old downtown.
 You’ll admire the beautiful buildings like Black Church which is built in Gothic and Renaissance style.
-Also you will see the narrowest street in Romania, Rope Street, Schei and Catherine’s Gates, St. Nicholas Church and the old Schei neighborhood.
+Also, you will see the narrowest street in Romania, Rope Street, Schei and Catherine’s Gates, St. Nicholas Church and the old Schei neighborhood.

 Then, you will visit the famous Bran castle also known as Dracula’s castle.